 We will break down each part further, but these are the general qualifications.
 If the child of a Veteran does not meet one of these criteria, they will likely not qualify for helpless child benefits.

-For the child to receive helpless child benefits, they have to be a legitimate child.
-There are a few things that qualify this.
-The child can either be a legitimate biological child, a legally adopted child, a stepchild who is a member of the Veteran’s household, or even an illegitimate child if child support payments are made.
+For the child to receive helpless child benefits, they have to be the Veteran’s child.
+The child can be a biological child of the Veteran, a child legally adopted by the Veteran, a stepchild who is a member of the Veteran’s household, or even a child the Veteran supports through child support payments.

 As families are sometimes complicated, you can always consult expert advice if you are unsure about a particular child in your family.